 Most Asked Questions about Uluru

 Uluru is one of Australia’s most recognisable natural landmarks.
-A massive monolith located in Uluru-Kata Tjuta National Park in Australia’s Northern Territory, Uluru attracts thousands of visitors every year to stand in the shadows of its awe-inspiring size.
-And, as you might expect, those visitors have a lot of questions.
+A massive monolith in Uluru-Kata Tjuta National Park in Australia’s Northern Territory, Uluru attracts thousands of visitors every year to stand in the shadows of its awe-inspiring size.
+And, as you might expect, those visitors have many questions.
 Luckily for them (and for you), we have the answers!
-Here are a few of the most common Uluru questions we hear here at Ayers Rock Resort, as well as the information you need to satisfy your curiosity.
+Here are a few of the most common Uluru questions we hear at Ayers Rock Resort, as well as the information you need to satisfy your curiosity.

 alt